 Radial tunnel syndrome, also known as radial nerve entrapment and entrapment of the posterior interosseous nerve, occurs when the radial nerve gets compressed or restricted causing pain on the outside of the elbow, similar to that of tennis elbow

 - Causes & anatomy

 Radial nerve entrapment symptoms

-Specific tests to help diagnose radial nerve entrapment will reproduce pain on resisted supination (turning the palm of the hand up against resistance) and pain on extending (straightening) the middle finger against resistance (play video).
-One aid to diagnosising radial nerve entrapment is to inject local anaesthetic into the muscle, then see if pain is reduce when 'palpating' (pressing in) at the tender spot on the muscle.
+Specific tests to help diagnose radial nerve entrapment will reproduce pain on resisted supination (turning the palm of the hand up against resistance) and pain on extending (straightening) the middle finger against resistance ().
+One aid to diagnosing radial nerve entrapment is to inject a local

 Causes & anatomy

 The radial nerve divides into two branches at the elbow.
 These are the superficial radial nerve and the posterior interosseous nerve (PI nerve).
 It is the posterior interosseous nerve that may become entrapped or compressed.
 This may occur at several locations in the elbow and upper forearm.